Skip to main content

 While some people may only need home care for a short time, such as while recuperating from an injury or surgery, other people may need home care throughout their lives to help them remain in their home rather than a long-term care facility.
 Dealing with the many stressors of everyday life, and as a result of their physical limitations, a person with a physical disability may require home care to provide the support they need.
 Home Health Aides/Personal Care Aides can help provide the emotional support the patient and family needs in addition to providing assistance with physical tasks such as transfers, meal preparation, household cleaning, and bathing.

-This page titled 7.2.2: Role of the Home Health Aide/Personal Care Aide is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Erin O'Hara-Leslie, Amdra C. Wade, Kimberly B. McLain, SUNY Broome (OpenSUNY) via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 7.2.2: Role of the Home Health Aide/Personal Care Aide is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Erin O'Hara-Leslie, Amdra C. Wade, Kimberly B. McLain, SUNY Broome (OpenSUNY) via source content that was edited to the style and standards of the LibreTexts platform.